talapantitejaswini/Weather-Analysis/README.md

 ## 📁 Repository Structure

-data/ – Contains raw and processed weather datasets used for analysis.
+data – Contains raw and processed weather datasets used for analysis.

-notebooks/ – Holds Jupyter Notebook files for exploratory data analysis and visualization.
+notebooks – Holds Jupyter Notebook files for exploratory data analysis and visualization.

-scripts/ – Includes Python scripts that perform data cleaning, analysis, and processing tasks.
+scripts – Includes Python scripts that perform data cleaning, analysis, and processing tasks.

-outputs/ – Stores generated results such as graphs, charts, and analysis outputs.
+outputs – Stores generated results such as graphs, charts, and analysis outputs.

 requirements.txt – Lists all Python libraries required to run the project.